How Men's Nutritional Needs Change as You Age

 What crucial nutrients you may be missing?

-If you are over 50 make, the National Institutes of Health (NIH) recommends the following nutrients from fortified foods and dietary supplements:
+If you are a male over 50, the National Institutes of Health (NIH) recommends the following nutrients from fortified foods and dietary supplements:

-Vitamin B12: As people get older, their ability to absorb vitamin B12 tends to decrease.
+Vitamin B12: Vitamin B12 is important for energy and healthy brain function.
+As people get older, their ability to absorb vitamin B12 tends to decrease.
 This is because seniors often develop problems with the acids and stomach enzymes needed to process the vitamin.
 Experts estimate that up to 20% of people aged 50 and over may be low in vitamin B12, with this deficiency becoming more common as people get older.
-It’s common, serious, and worst of all, commonly overlooked until it causes significant health problems.
+It’s common, serious, and worst of all, commonly overlooked, until it causes significant health problems.

 Folate: In a study conducted on 70 men aged 50 and over, researchers found that subjects had lower folate intake and blood levels6.
 They found that their poor folate levels coupled with low B12 levels were linked to impaired spatial skills.

-Vitamin D3: The NIH recommends 600IU to 800 IU vitamin D per day for adults over 50 years of age.
-Several studies show that as we age our skin loses its ability to make vitamin D.
+Vitamin D3: Vitamin D provides essential support for healthy bones, a healthy immune system, and a balanced mood.
+Several studies show that as we age, our skin loses its ability to make vitamin D.